|4.6||210 Ratings | 177 Reviews|

 Tourist Places To Visit In Mysore

 As the official capital of the erstwhile Maharajas, Mysore has succeeded in retaining its royal aura.
 Reflections of the lavish lifestyle can be found almost everywhere, from the railway station to government offices and hospitals.
-As you enter this fascinating city of gardens and palaces, you are swept off your feet by the intoxicating fragrance of sandalwood, the aroma of which fills the air.
-It is aptly called the ‘Sandalwood City.’
+As you enter this fascinating city of gardens and palaces, you are swept off your feet by the intoxicating fragrance of sandalwood of this ‘Sandalwood City.’
 Mysore is a popular manufacturer and exporter of sandalwood oil, incense and ivory, rose and sandalwood carvings and furniture.
 Here are some amazing tourist places to visit in Mysore, from Mysore Palace to Chamundi Hills, Brindavan Gardens to Jagmohan Palace.

 Undoubtedly the biggest tourist attraction of Mysore is the Mysore Palace.
 The seat of power of the Maharajas of Mysore, built in the Indo-Saracenic style, the palace is a treasure house and a repository of immense artistic wealth.
 The exquisite carvings that adorn every room of the palace, the sheer magnitude of wealth that is on display is breathtaking and is bound to leave every visitor spellbound.
 One of the most priceless objects of the palace is the jewel studded gold throne of the Wodeyar dynasty.
 On Saturdays, Sundays, public holidays and national festivals the entire palace is illuminated which is a spectacular vision.